autonity/docs.autonity.org/oracle/run-oracle/index.md

 2. Configure the data plugins.
 Edit your oracle server data plugins config file `plugins-conf.yml` to specify the plugins configuration.
 The file can be found in the `/autonity-oracle/config` sub-directory.
 Edit `plugins-conf.yml` to specify the `name` and `key` for each plugins you are using.
 For how to do this see the [Set up plugins config file](/oracle/run-oracle/#set-up-plugins-config-file) section on this page.

    ::: {.callout-note title="Note" collapse="false"}
-   A [sample `plugins-conf.yml` config file <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/blob/master/config/plugins-conf.yml) can be downloaded from the Autonity Oracle Server GitHub.
+   A [sample `plugins-conf.yml` config file](https://github.com/autonity/autonity-oracle/blob/master/config/plugins-conf.yml) can be downloaded from the Autonity Oracle Server GitHub.
    :::

 3. (Optional) Add your own data source plugin(s).
 If you have developed your own FX plugins, (a) add sub-directory(ies) containing the plugin source code to the `plugins` sub-directory of your installation; (b) add config entry(ies) to the `plugins-conf.yml` file.